 - All core

 - Equivalent of CS 1334 Fundamentals of Programming (often COSC 1336/1436)

 - Equivalent of CS 1335 Computer Science I (often COSC 1337/1437)

 Are there additional classes that would count on a specialized concentration?

 Students are discouraged from taking classes that would only fulfill requirements on a specialized concentration, since acceptance onto the concentrations is competitive and not guaranteed.
-However, there are additional lower-level courses that students could complete off-campus after being accepted onto either the Animation or Games concentration:
+However, there is an additional lower-level course that students could complete off-campus after being accepted onto the Animation & Games concentration: